marcoguerri/marcoguerri.github.io/_books/2016-03-20-cathedralandbazaar.markdown

   * Subsystem owner controls implementation and interface, subject only to correction by project leader

-There exist other models, for example the <b>voting committe</b> model which runs the Apache project.
-In general, <b>authority follows responsability</b>.
+There exist other models, for example the <b>voting committee</b> model which runs the Apache project.
+In general, <b>authority follows responsibility</b>.

 The reputation-game gift culture is the best social organization for what the community is trying to do.
-This is supported by several psychology studies which report the following:

-  * Commissioned work is less creative than work done out of interest
-  * Complex activities are hurt by rewards
-  * Flat salaries do not demotivate, bonuses do (ref: psychologist Theresa Aambile of Brandeis University, 1984)
+This is supported by several psychology studies which report that <b>commissioned work is less creative than work done out of interest</b>, complex activities are hurt by rewards and flat salaries do not demotivate, but rather bonuses do (reference: psychologist Theresa Aambile of Brandeis University, 1984).
 The best course of action is to decouple salary from performance in programming and let people choose their projects.

-When creativity is needed, a group of open source developers is more productive than a group of closed source developers motivated by regards in a scarcity context.
+When creativity is needed, a group of open source developers is more productive than a group of closed source developers motivated by rewards in a scarcity context.

+The gift-culture explanation does not fully address those mixed economic contexts in which most open source projects operate.
+Goods either have <b>use value or sell value</b>.
+When it comes to software, the former is the value of a software as a tool to boost productivity, the latter is the value as a salable commodity.
+Most people assume software-production economies follow a "factory model", where the sale value of the software is proportional to the time it took to develop.
+This is usually false.
+First, most of programming jobs are founded by use value.
+<b>The sale value of a software is not proportional to its development cost.</b>
+The price is capped by the expected future value of vendor services (enhancements, upgrades, etc.).
+If the vendor goes out of business, nobody is willing to pay anything anymore for that software. <b> Software industry is therefore a service industry, not a manufacturing one</b>.
+When considering software a manufacturing product, supporting life cycle's cost with sales works only if the market is expanding quickly enough.
+One way to sustain the life cycle of a software is to release bug fixes as new products, but this does not work in the long run from the customer's perspective.
+Vendor lock-in is most of the times the only way to implement a sustainable life cycle of a software as a manufacturing product.
+The alternative to the factory model is a price structure based on service contracts and subscriptions, and this is there direction preferred by Open Source.

+Cooperative behaviour, and Open Source in this case, is always subject to the risk referred to as <b>"The Tragedy of the Commons"</b> (first defined by Garrett Hardin), a situation where a resource held in common is overused and no further provisioning is encouraged (the latter being referred to as the free-rider behavior).
+Three are the  possible outcomes of this "tragedy of the commons":

+    * Resource is exhausted
+    * A higher coercive power enforces allocation policy (basically what happens in communist
+    * Break-up of the resource and assigning property

+However, this theory does not apply to software, which is in this case the public good.
+<b>Software's value does not decreases with overuse, rather it increases.</b>
+The problem of re-previsioning does not exist either, for the following reasons:

+    * <b>Solutions are needed on time</b>, therefore people are more inclined to to do the work they need themselves.
+    * When a patch is created, it is more valuable if submitted upstream.
+    Maintaining a rogue patch becomes more difficult than merging it.